jgato/jgato/random_docs/ztp-zero-touch-all.md

 ....
 ....
 ```

 In this case, '/dev/sdc' will be wiped-out during installation.
 But other MCs would make other different tasks.

+### Disabling default configurations from a RAN profile

+[ToDo] But this is very simple

 ## PolicyGenTemplates

-PolicyGenTemplate is a CRD by ZTP tools.
-It allows you to use some pre-existing templates that will generate ACM Policies related to Telco RAN usual activities.
+PolicyGenTemplate (PGT) is a CRD exposed by ZTP GitOps.
+It allows you to use some [pre-existing templates](https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/source-crs) that will generate ACM Policies related to Telco RAN usual activities.
 It can be seen as a set of pre-created helpers, that can make same upgrade/configuration of Telco RAN activities easier.
 For example: deploying RAN operators, configuring SRIOV interfaces, configuring PTP, etc

-When you need to make more generic configurations, like RBAC, Users, Projects, etc, you can still combine your GitOps/ArgoCD pipelines but directly using ACM Policies.
-ACM Policies would be a little bit more complex, than just using a PGT, but are much more flexible.
-Actually, these Policies can desired status of whatever existing resource on an Openshift/Kubernetes cluster.
+What happens when you need to make configurations out of the scope of these [pre-existing templates](https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/source-crs)?

+* You can create and include your own templates.
+That can be referenced from the PGTs.
+[See Injecting and creating your own PolicyGenTemplates](# Injecting-and-creating-your-own-PolicyGenTemplates)

+* Instead of using PGT, as helpers, you can directly add any ACM Policy to your GitOps repo.
+[See section Configuring with ACM Policies](# Configuring-with-ACM-Policies)

 ### Configuring/Upgrading with exiting PolicyGenTemplates